How to Bulk Enable or Disable WooCommerce Backorders

 • Select type of edit: Set value

-• Replace existing value with this value: You can select any of these options:
+• Replace existing value with this value: You can select any of these options based on your store’s policy:

 • Do not allow